 - Support patients’ self-management goals

-- Monitor & follow-up, includes responding to changes in patients’ needs.
+- Monitor & follow-up including responding to changes in patients’ needs.

-What importance does Care Coordination holds in Healthcare facility?
+What importance does Care Coordination hold in a healthcare facility?

-Physician: It allows them to communicate with the staff and patients through HIPAA-compliant messaging feature
+Physicians: It allows them to communicate with the staff and patients through a HIPAA-compliant messaging feature

 Medical Practice: It is able to improve patient-doctor relationships and reduces the workload of physicians.